How To Make a DIY Double Sided Dog Bandana [SEWING PATTERN]

 Squirrel Wood Print Fabric Reversible Dog Bandana

-For these double-sided doggy bandanas, I use different fabrics that have complementary colors so they mix and match well.
+For these double-sided dog bandanas, I use two different fabrics that have complementary colors so they mix and match.

 There are TONS of fabric options at Joann’s that would be perfect for bandanas, just search for quilting fabric or anything that is 100% cotton.